 What Causes Lower Back Pain?

 Lower back pain can be caused by many different things and your back pain can be chronic or it could be a one-time event.
 Sometimes there isn’t even any cause for your low back pain.
-Other times, you lift something that is too heavy or make an awkward movement that hurts your back muscles.
+Other times, you lift something that is too heavy or makes an awkward movement that hurts your back muscles.

 As you get older, your disks start to get brittle and they become less flexible.
 Eventually, your disks can bulge, or they can rupture which is going to cause a lot of pain.
 You can also develop arthritis when you get older and you can get it in your lower back.
 Your spine can actually become narrow and compress your spinal cord which is very painful.